 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.4 months, from June 16 to September 29, with an average temperature above 70°F. The day of the year with the warmest water is August 9, with an average temperature of 75°F.
+The time of year with warmer water lasts for 3.4 months, from June 17 to September 30, with an average temperature above 70°F. The month of the year in İstanbul with the warmest water is August, with an average temperature of 75°F.

-The time of year with cooler water lasts for 3.9 months, from December 17 to April 15, with an average temperature below 52°F. The day of the year with the coolest water is February 17, with an average temperature of 46°F.
+The time of year with cooler water lasts for 3.9 months, from December 18 to April 16, with an average temperature below 52°F. The month of the year in İstanbul with the coolest water is February, with an average temperature of 46°F.

 To characterize how pleasant the weather is in İstanbul throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit İstanbul for general outdoor tourist activities is from late May to late September, with a peak score in the last week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit İstanbul for general outdoor tourist activities is from late May to early October, with a peak score in the last week of June.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit İstanbul for hot-weather activities is from late June to late August, with a peak score in the last week of July.